hoijui/kicad-image-injector/README.md

 ## Usage

-1. You design your PCB in KiCad and include rectangular areas on any silk or copper layer.
+1. Design your PCB in KiCad
+    and include rectangular polygons on any silk or copper layer.
-    You do this by opening your PCB in KiCad (PCBnew), selecting the menu item `Place -> Polygon`, drawing an axis-aligned rectangle
-    (don't worry if it is not perfect, you can adjust it after creation), right-click on it, select `Properties...`,
-    select the layer you want (any of: `F.Cu`, `B.Cu`, `F.SilkS`, `B.SilkS`).
-    Remember how many rectangles you created!
+    See [below](#creating-placeholders) for more detailed instructions.

 2. Make sure the images you want to inject are available (e.g. generate them).

-3. run this tool with the appropriate number of arguments (image paths or qr-code data strings).
+3. Run this tool with the appropriate number of arguments (image paths, qr-code data strings or skip instructions).
-    In the case of two placeholder rectangles, it could be:
+    In the case of three placeholder rectangles, it could be:

     ```bash
-    python3 placeholder2image.py ~/some/path/board.kicad_pcb qr.png 'qr:My Data'
+    python3 placeholder2image.py ~/some/path/board.kicad_pcb qr.png skip 'qr:My Data'
     ```

+    NOTE: Take care of using the [correct order](#order-of-placeholders) of the supplied replacements.

+4. Done!
-4. do what you want with the generated PCB:
+   Do what you want with the generated PCB:
    `~/some/path/board-REPLACED.kicad_pcb`

 Run `python3 placeholder2image.py --help` for more info.

+### Placeholders

+As the KiCad PCB file format does not allow for much meta-data to be added to elements, we treat all axis-aligned, rectangular polygons as viable placeholders.
+If you do not want to replace some of those, you have to explicitly tell this tool to *skip* them.

+#### Creating Placeholders

+1. Open your PCB in KiCad (`pcbnew`),
+2. select the menu item `Place -> Polygon`,
+3. draw an axis-aligned rectangle
+   (don't worry if it is not perfect, you can adjust it after creation),
+4. right-click on it,
+5. select `Properties...`,
+6. select the layer you want
+   (any of: `F.Cu`, `B.Cu`, `F.SilkS`, `B.SilkS`).

+**NOTE** \
+If a polygon does not have exactly 4 points, and is not perfectly axis aligned, it will not be recognized!

+Take note of how many rectangles you created!

+#### Order of Placeholders

+The order of the repalcement pixels sources supplied on the command-line is important, and has to correspond exactly to the order of the placeholders in the PCB.

+The order of the placeholders on the PCB is defined as follows (higher up in this list is more important):

+1. copper before silk
+2. front before back
+3. top-left corner up before down
+4. top-left corner left before right
+5. bottom-right corner up before down
+6. bottom-right corner left before right
+7. polygon before zone

-## Example
+## Example Usage

 input: